 “There’s also a barista school which trains over 200 baristas in the city to increase coffee consumption standards,” says Sylvere.
 “And every single brewer; cafe or service providing coffee is following our lead in terms of professionalism; from the baristas to high speciality coffee beans and equipment.”

 Smayah Uwajeneza trained at Question Coffee, and is now a Senior Barista there.
-She’s also now the East African Aeropress champion, and is currently studying law at Kigali University’s Law Department, with the aim of becoming a legal advisor to the coffee business and the first female roaster and quality controller in Rwanda.
+She’s also a former East African Aeropress champion, and is currently studying law at Kigali University’s Law Department, with the aim of becoming a legal advisor to the coffee business and the first female roaster and quality controller in Rwanda.

 “Question Coffee has been a lead for the rest of the city to increase coffee consumption,” says Sylvere.
 “It’s not part of the Rwandan culture to drink coffee, but we can see that it’s coming.
 This is the place coffee lovers can go to chill out in the city.”